 Section 3: Dues (optional)

 Members are required to pay UPA dues so that they may participate in the UPA series.
-These dues change from year to year, but are usually $30.
+These dues change from year to year.

 Article IX: Amendments

 The constitution may be amended by a 2/3 majority vote of active members.

 Section 2: Submittal to Department of Student Activities and Joint Club Board

 Any changes made to this constitution must be submitted to the Department of Student Activities and the JCB.

 The SJU Ultimate Frisbee Club admits students without regard to their race, religion, color, sex, age, sexual orientation or national or ethnic origin to all the rights, privileges, programs and other activities, generally accorded or made available to members of the organization.

 The SJU Ultimate Frisbee Club considers hazing to be a degrading and destructive activity which is inconsistent with the standards of this student organization.
 The SJU Ultimate Frisbee Club recognizes the dignity of every person and opposes all forms of hazing.

 The SJU Ultimate Frisbee Club